pmknutsen/gnome-shell-sia/README.md

 **"The extension does not run"**

-The extension may not be compatible with your version of GNOME or Cinnamon.
+The extension may not be compatible with your version of GNOME.
 Please file an issue with details of your distribution and desktop versions.
+To aid troubleshooting include a copy of any error messages and warnings.
+You can view these error message by restarting the GNOME desktop in a terminal:

+`gnome-shell --replace --display=:0.0 &`

 **"Where are old versions of my files?"**